richard-mauri/richard-mauri/README.md

   I've been there over a year after getting awarded an early retirement :bank: from SAP/Ariba.

   Prehistoric roles were at Callidus Cloud, Sun Microsystems, Trimble Navigation and Lockheed Missiles and Space; always as a Software Developer for Operation, DevOps, Platform teams.
-I gradulated from [UCSD](https://ucsd.edu), Computer Engineering over thrity years ago.
+I graduated from [UCSD](https://ucsd.edu), Computer Engineering over thrity years ago.

   Currently, I develop custom [Elastic Beats](https://www.elastic.co/beats) to ship application log data to Elastic clusters.
 My workday is mostly spent using :
 - [GO](https://golang.org)